Andy4495/emulator-8-bit/README.md

 ## Implementation Details

 The emulator was developed using WSL 2 installed with Ubuntu 20.04 and g++ compiler version 9.4.0.

+It is also compatible with Apple MacOS clang version 12.0.0.

-There is no machine dependent code and it should work as-is (or with minimal changes) on other unix-like platforms.
+I have not tried it on other platforms, but there is no machine dependent code.
+It should work as-is (or with minimal changes) on other unix-like platforms and compiler versions.

 ### General Program Flow